AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 6. ActiveMesh and Multi-Site Transit Beta
 --------------------------------------------

-Follow `ActiveMesh instructions to get started. <https://docs.aviatrix.com/HowTos/activemesh_beta.html>`_  Contact Aviatrix sales or support team for preview on ActiveMesh and Multi-site Transit Network.
+  Contact Aviatrix sales or support team for preview on ActiveMesh and Multi-site Transit Network.

 R4.7.590 (8/23/2019)